michailidisa/credit-card-lead-prediction/README.md

 3. But, taking into account the main objective of all the companies, which is the profit, we end-up selecting the Logistic Regression after applying under-sampling, which offers higher net profit (Net Profit: 1.061.000)

-The dataset was obtained through Kaggle (https://www.kaggle.com/code/ankitabanerji/credit-card-lead-prediction-eda/data?select=train.csv) and the analysis was made using the KNIME Software
+The dataset was obtained through Kaggle (https://www.kaggle.com/code/ankitabanerji/credit-card-lead-prediction-eda/data?select=train.csv) and the analysis was made using the KNIME Software.